-- 1. Course requirements for each compulsory study period (10 weeks) shall be defined and made clear to the student by the Trainer/Assessor at the start of each compulsory training period, on the individual student Training and Assessment Plan. - At the end of the first compulsory study period as outlined on the Training Plan (every 10 weeks) the Trainer/ Assessor will gather data on student's progress for each unit against the expected timetable for the student as outlined on the training plan requirements. - 3.
-If the student is successfully progressing or demonstrating competency in at least 50% of the course, this will be documented for review at the end of the next study period.
-If the student is not successfully progressing or demonstrating competency in at least 50% of the course, the Trainer/Assessor will issue a Progress Warning Letter.
-This is the first stage of the intervention strategy.

-- 4. At the end of the second compulsory period (end of 2nd study period) the Trainer/ Assessor will gather data on student's progress for each unit against the expected timetable for the student as outlined on the training plan requirements. - 5.
+- Course requirements for each compulsory training period (10 weeks) shall be defined and made clear to the student by the Trainer/Assessor at the start of each compulsory training period, on the individual student Training and Assessment Plan. - 2.
+At the end of the first compulsory study period as outlined on the Training Plan (every 10 weeks) the Trainer/ Assessor will gather data on student's progress for each unit against the expected timetable for the student as outlined on the training plan requirements. - 3.
+If the student is successfully progressing or demonstrating competency in at least 50% of the course, this will be documented for review at the end of the next study period. - If the student is not successfully progressing or demonstrating competency in at least 50% of the course, the Trainer/Assessor will issue a Progress Warning Letter.
+This is the first stage of the intervention strategy. - 4.
+At the end of the second compulsory period (end of 2nd study period) the Trainer/ Assessor will will gather data on student's progress for each unit against the expected timetable for the student as outlined on the training plan requirements. - 5.
 If the student is not successfully progressing or demonstrating competency in at least 50% of the course at the end of the second compulsory study period, the Trainer/Assessor will advise the General Manager.

-The General Manager will issue the Notice of Intention to Report for Unsatisfactory Progress Letter (ITC) on behalf of the Chief Executive Officer.
-The Campus General Manager will email a copy of the ITC letter to the agent (and CC to the student), so the Agent can also follow up with the student.
+The General Manager will issue the Notice of Intention to Report for Unsatisfactory Progress Letter on behalf of the Chief Executive Officer.

 - i.
 Before the 20 day appeal period has elapsed, the General Manager may telephone or email the student advising that their course may be cancelled and asking them to attend an interview with GM to see how Imagine can assist with their studies. - ii.
 The General Manager may also telephone or email the students' educational agent seeking assistance to obtain contact with the student. - 6.
-The student may access the Complaints and Appeals process as detailed in the student handbook within 20 working days.
+The student may accesses the Complaints and Appeals process as detailed in the student handbook within 20 working days.